credit card liabilities are a frequent source of conflict in separated couples.

 A party must first recall when the relationship started and when it ended.
 Normally, those purely personal credit card charges must be credited to the party who benefitted whereas those charges that were used for the relationship must be considered as a common liability.

 It is good practice to come with a list that is complete with the following details:

-- item or service charged, name of the store or service provider, date when the item was purchased or when the service was provided, and the purpose of the item or service.
+- item or service charged, the name of the store or service provider, the date when the item was purchased or when the service was provided, and the purpose of the item or service.

 It is expected to meet with some resistance in spite of one’s effort to be transparent.
 The opposing party might doubt whether the credit card liability rebounded to the benefit of the relationship.
 So a party must be prepared to justify the credit card charges and perhaps provide more financial documents or details.